 Mexico also voluntarily gave up all Texas claims and recognized the Rio Grande as the southern boundary within the United States.

-It was the Treaty of Guadalupe Hidalgo that officially completed the territorial expansion of the United States.
+Hence, the Treaty Of Guadalupe Hidalgo played a great role in officially completing the territorial expansion of the United States.

-Texas saw this as an act of aggression against their country and set their troops across the Rio Grande.
-This was seen as an invasion of American soil, and President James Polk declared war on Mexico.
+Texas perceived this as an act of aggression against its country and sent its troops across the Rio Grande.
+President Polks saw this as an invasion of American soil and declared war on Mexico.

 The Aftermath of the Treaty of Guadalupe Hidalgo

 After the treaty was signed, Mexicans residing in the newly purchased territories were offered U.S. citizenship.
 If they wanted to keep their Mexican citizenship, they were required to relocate back to Mexico.

 While the treaty's provisions promised to protect the rights of the thousands of Mexicans who lived in the now-American territories, their ways of life came under attack and they were discriminated against by the new settlers, which caused decades of conflict.

 Abolitionists also opposed the Mexican War and the signing of the treaty, as new land would mean that slavery would be expanded into new territories as well.